smucclaw/form-data-weaver/proto-form-weaver/README.md

 Field names are normalized to:
 * lowercase
-* lowercases replaced with spaces
+* underscores replaced with spaces
 * third period in things like "1.1.1" replaced with " period"

 # Check LE encoding against schema